kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 - [ ] Check addon management from cluster details
 - [ ] Check connection to Kubernetes Dashboard from cluster details
 - [ ] Check external cluster connection, details and disconnection

+### Cluster Templates
+- [ ] Check creation of cluster templates with SSH key in the project scope and verify it was saved
+- [ ] Check creation of cluster templates in the user scope and verify it was saved
+- [ ] Check creation of cluster templates in the global scope and verify it was saved (as administrator)
+- [ ] Check cluster creation from the templates created before and verify if it is the same as expected
+- [ ] Check cluster creation from the cluster template list and from the clusters list
+- [ ] Check cluster template deletion
+- [ ] Check cluster template management for at least 3 most common providers
+- [ ] Check pagination, search and filtering

 ### Providers
 - [ ] Alibaba